 The scheme is open to all lenders to apply to become participating lenders.
-In order to expedite the distribution of funds following the launch of the scheme, a portion of the funds have been allocated to the lenders currently providing finance under the existing CGS, being AIB, Bank of Ireland and Ulster Bank.
-The remainder of the fund will be allocated following an open call procedure to all lenders wishing to participate as finance providers under the scheme.
+In order to expedite the distribution of funds following the launch of the scheme, a portion of the funds was allocated to the lenders providing finance under the previous CGS, being AIB, Bank of Ireland and Ulster Bank.
+The remainder of the fund is being allocated following an open call procedure to all lenders wishing to participate as finance providers under the scheme.
 Details of new participating lenders will be updated on the SBCI website as they are approved under the scheme.
+Since the start of 2021, 19 credit unions and 3 non-bank lenders have also joined the scheme as finance providers, with a further 3 non-bank lenders expected to become participating lenders shortly.